agg111/parallel/README.md

-Serial execution of linear classification
+Serial execution of linear classification.
-Accepts data file, label file, iteration and number of threads as arguments.
+Accepts data file, label file, iteration and number of threads as commandline arguments.